alemany89/TechnicalTestPlaywrightTypescript/README.md

 [![Run Tests](https://img.shields.io/badge/RUN%20TESTS-▶-blue?style=for-the-badge&logo=githubactions&logoColor=white)](https://gh-dispatch-api.onrender.com/webhook/089c101bf6d16f86b687bb71d1bcde82364110486ef4f060a1548ceaeef0ba83)

-> **Note:** If you don’t have Write permissions on the repo, pipeline status won’t update live for you.
-If you don’t see changes after a few seconds, just refresh the page manually.
+> **Note:** GitHub Actions doesn’t always live-refresh the status.
+If you don’t see updates,  just refresh manually the page to see it.

 Once finished the report will be published on git pages(link also attached to the repository's description):